litmuschaos/v1-litmus-docs/docs/pod-memory-hog.md

 ### Prepare ChaosEngine

 - Provide the application info in `spec.appinfo`
-- Provide the auxiliary applications info (ns & labels) in `spec.auxiliaryAppInfo`
 - Override the experiment tunables if desired in `experiments.spec.components.env`
 - To understand the values to provided in a ChaosEngine specification, refer [ChaosEngine Concepts](chaosengine-concepts.md)